-Beat Saber Custom Mapping Tutorial #2: Editor & Note Basics
+Beat Saber Mapping Tutorial #2: Editor Basics, Mapping, & Upload

 This tutorial shows the basics to lighting a map and gives a quick look at how I personally like to light my maps to a song.

-Beat Saber Custom Mapping Tutorial #5: Mediocre Mapper & Variable BPM
+Beat Saber Mapping Tutorial: Mediocre Mapper & Variable BPM

 Here is a new Beat Saber Custom Mapping Tutorial taking a look at squeaksies’s Mediocre Mapper and what it’s capable of.
 I’ll be covering how to edit the bpm of a chart to fit to a song with variable BPM or BPM that drifts over time, and I’ll also cover RGB lighting.